-As Marketing Director and chief client growth officer at Xunama, Laura Ashton joined our November 2018 Pyongsong Startup Festival as a workshop leader.
+As Marketing Director and chief client growth officer at Xunama, Laura Ashton joined our November 2018 Pyongsong Startup Festival (sponsored and organized by PY Ventures with Choson Exchange as an implementing partner/platform) as a workshop leader.
 A global leader in marketing, Laura frequently shares her insights and observations at public events.
 From a gradual shift in packaging formats to curious revelations of a physical app store in Pyongyang, Laura scrutinises many aspects of consumer marketing and entrepreneurialism – and finds reason to be hopeful about their prospects in the DPRK.

 In a classic Merrie Melodies cartoon from 1955, a joyous, top-hatted dancing frog gets discovered in a demolished building’s cornerstone and later locked away again, only to emerge singing the same toe-tapping tune in the far future.
 A perfectly preserved time capsule.
 Such rare finds in the real world can teach us something of the thread that runs from the past to the present and on to the future.